Rooty Hill railway station

-Rooty Hill railway station is a heritage-listed railway station located on the Main Western line, serving the Blacktown suburb of Rooty Hill.
-It is served by Sydney Trains' T1 Western line services.
+Rooty Hill railway station is a suburban railway station located on the Main Western line, serving the Sydney suburb of Rooty Hill.
+It is served by Sydney Trains T1 Western Line services.

 History

 Rooty Hill station opened on 23 December 1861 as the terminus of the Main Western line when it was extended from Blacktown.
 On 1 May 1862, the line was extended to St Marys.
 The station was rebuilt in the 1940s.